Technical -Insulated Concrete Formwork

 What are my options?

-You must have a cavity drain system for your basement waterproofing as it is the system that can be guaranteed for 10 years.
+It is a requirement of the British Standards that waterproofing is designed so as it can be repaired in the event of a leak.
+If you have to build a basement using ICF , you have to be aware that it is against the advice of BS8102 and that you must have a cavity drain system for your basement waterproofing, as it is the only system that can be repaired after completion of the work including finishes, and therefore guaranteed for 10 years.
 No other form of waterproofing is suitable for ICF because of all of the joins.

 This page will set out your options for combining systems.
 At the bottom of the page you will find links to complying with BS8102 , third Party warranties and the types of waterproofing.